Network Speeds

 OC-768 w DWDM 6.4 Tbps e.g. Enkido

-DWDM 10 Tbps in development
+DWDM 10 Tbps dense WDM

 glass fiber 75 Tbps fiber capacity